C$ 85 Find Cheap Flights from Seattle to Canada

 • What is the cheapest time of day to fly to Canada?

-The cheapest time of day to fly to Canada is generally in the evening, when round-trip flights cost C$ 492 on average.
-Morning departures are around 62% more expensive than evening flights, on average.
-The most expensive time of day to fly to Canada is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 795.
+The cheapest time of day to fly to Canada is generally in the morning, when round-trip flights cost C$ 784 on average.
+The most expensive time of day to fly to Canada is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 784.

 Top tips for finding cheap flights to Canada